andrzejlisek/BackupToMail/readme.md

 ## Action details and error messages

-The log file will not contain the action details in time, including mailbox error messages, which are printed on the console\.
-To store such data, you have to redirect BackupToMail standard output to file using operating system facilities\.
+The transfer log file will not contain the action details in time, including mailbox error messages, which are printed on the console\.
+To store such data, use messages log file\.